wazuh/wazuh/src/engine/test/health_test/README.md

 ### Execute Tests

-Run all tests for a specific integration or execute tests across all integrations:
+Run all tests for a specific integration or execute health tests across all integrations:

 ```bash
 ./test/health_test/run.py -e /tmp/engine-test